ParrotSec/linux-parrot/Documentation/virt/kvm/api.rst

 :Architectures: ppc

-This capability, if KVM_CHECK_EXTENSION indicates that it is available, means that that the kernel has an implementation of the H_RANDOM hypercall backed by a hardware random-number generator.
+This capability, if KVM_CHECK_EXTENSION indicates that it is available, means that the kernel has an implementation of the H_RANDOM hypercall backed by a hardware random-number generator.
 If present, the kernel H_RANDOM handler can be enabled for guest use with the KVM_CAP_PPC_ENABLE_HCALL capability.